roman-neuhauser/Ansel-wiki/Contributing-to-R&Darktable.md

 -----

 You need mentorship or help on your code & features ?
-[Book an appointment](https://photo.aurelienpierre.com/private-lessons-on-retouching-with-darktable/?lang=en#book-me) (it's free but some commitment is expected).
+[Book a *developer mentorship* appointment](https://photo.aurelienpierre.com/private-lessons-on-retouching-with-darktable/?lang=en#book-me) (it's free but some commitment is expected).

 -----